ibm-cloud-docs/watson-knowledge-studio/create-advanced-rules-model.md

 1. Create an extractor

-    1. Follow the tutorials from the **Get Help** menu for more information on how to create and run extractors.
+    1. Follow the tutorials from the **Get Help** menu to create and run extractors.
 See [Managing projects and extractors > Creating an extractor](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-managing-projects-and-extractors#creating-an-extractor).

 1. Run your extractors on documents

     1. Right-click the extractor on the canvas and click Run Selected from the menu.
     2. Alternatively, select the extractor and click Run Selected from the extractor toolbar.
     3. To run multiple extractors, select them and click Run Selected in the toolbar.
 When the extractor has finished running, click the Results pane to view the output.
 The results are highlighted in the Documents pane as well.

-    For more details, see [Managing projects and extractors > Running an extractor](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-managing-projects-and-extractors#running-an-extractor)
+    For more information, see [Managing projects and extractors > Running an extractor](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-managing-projects-and-extractors#running-an-extractor)

 1. Export your model